About Shrimp, Spinach, and Tomato Pasta

 Shrimp, Spinach, and Tomato Pasta

-In a large skillet, add olive oil and melt 1 tablespoon butter over medium high heat.
-Add 2 teaspoons garlic to skillet then stir in with butter and oil.
+skillet, add olive oil and melt 1 tablespoon butter over medium high heat.
+Add 2 teaspoons garlic and cook until fragrant, about 2-4 minutes.

 - Add raw shrimp to skillet and cook the first side of the shrimp for 1 minute.
 While shrimp cooks, sprinkle top of raw shrimp with 1/4 cup parmesan cheese and 1/4 tsp salt.
 Flip shrimp and cook for another minute until shrimp is pink and cooked through.
 Repeat step of sprinkling remaining parmesan cheese and salt on top of the shrimp.